Supersaturation for subgraph counts: Many stars, no

 \section{Many stars, no $K_{r+1}$}

-In this section, we work on the problem of determining $\ex_{S_t}(n,K_{r+1})$.
-We first prove that any extremal graph is complete $r$-partite.
-Our proof of this is a modification of a proof of Tur\'an's Theorem that can be found, for example, in \cite{AZ}.
+We first note that any extremal graph is complete $r$-partite.
 This simplifies the problem of finding the largest number of $S_t$s.
-We then address the graphon version of the problem, determining $\ex_{S_t}(W,K_{r+1})$.
+We then address the graphon version of the problem, determining $\ex_{S_t}(W,K_{r+1})=\ex_t(W,K_{r+1})$.
+Erd\H{o}s \cite{E64} proved that, given any $K_{r+1}$-free graph $G$, there is an $r$-partite graph $H$ on the same vertex set satisfying $d_G(v)\leq d_H(v)$ for all vertices $v$.
+Hence, there is an $r$-partite optimizer for $\ex_{S_t}(n,K_{r+1})$.
+Indeed, Gy\H{o}ri, Pach, and Simonovits \cite{GPS} proved the following substantially stronger result.